 Without it, business and real estate venture owners are being held personally liable for lawsuits against their corporation, LP or LLC, and are vulnerable to losing their personal possessions.
 This is such a common problem that 50% of business and real estate ventures are losing this common legal attack because they fail to protect against court decisions that pierce the veil.
 Failing to maintain meeting minutes is one of the causes of that vulnerability.

 If you compare the low cost of having your meeting minutes professionally prepared to the protection you gain, it is great value and your money is well spent.
 To ensure our clients are protected, we complete and file the minutes for clients of Corporate Direct and Sutton Law Center.
 To make this easier for our clients, we include this Corporate Meeting Minutes Checklist.
-Simply fill out this downloadable PDF, and click the submit button at the bottom, send the email that appears and we’ll take care of it from there.
+Simply fill out this downloadable PDF, save it, and send it to the email that appears at the top of the page and we’ll take care of it from there.

 To be protected by your corporation, LLC or LP you should hold at least one annual meeting every year.
 When making major decisions you may have to hold a special meeting for that purpose.